artuone83/star-wars-api-js/README.md

 ## API

-To handle search functionality application us public API [SWAPI](https://swapi.dev/)
+The application uses the public API to support the search function [SWAPI](https://swapi.dev/)

 ## Available Scripts